2600hz/kazoo/core/kazoo_number_manager/doc/index.md

 ### Providers

 The `knm_providers` module provides the interface to the enabled provider modules.
 Just as the `knm_carriers` module abstracts the carrier, `knm_proviers` abstracts the provider modules, allowing providers to be added/removed without needing knowledge of which provider modules are in play.

+The `knm_gen_provider` module provides an Erlang behaviour which all provider modules must implement.

 ### Convertors